About Our Organization:

 We offer a robust package for eligible candidates including:

-- A retention bonus of $250 after 90 days of continuous service.
+- A retention incentive of $250 after 90 days of continuous service.

 - A competitive benefit package.
 Even though healthcare costs have gone up, we have not passed along those increases to our staff.